Garrett Mitchell Player Props: Brewers vs. Mets

 Mets Pitching Rankings (2022)

-- The pitching staff for the Mets had a collective 9.8 K/9 last season, the first-best in MLB.
+- The Mets pitching staff led the league last season with a collective 9.8 strikeouts per nine innings.

-- Mets pitchers combined to give up 169 total home runs last year (one per game).
-That ranked 12th in baseball.
+- Mets pitchers combined to give up 169 total home runs at a clip of one per game (12th in baseball).

-- Carrasco starts for the first time this season for the Mets.
+- Scherzer (1-0) takes the mound for the Mets to make his second start of the season.

-- The 36-year-old righty started and threw four innings when he last appeared on Tuesday, Oct.
-4 against the Washington Nationals.
+- His last time out came on Thursday against the Miami Marlins, when the righty went six innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.